Pressure study

 Pressure study - General

 The notions of overpressure and underpressure are relative and depend on the observer’s point of view.
+By convention, we consider here that we observe the building from the outside.
+Unless otherwise stated, overpressure means that the pressure outside the building is higher than inside.

-The part of the airflow that encounters a building will be dammed up in front of it, creating a state of overpressure.
+The wind corresponds to a balancing current between zones of different pressures.
+The part of the air flow that encounters a building will be dammed up in front of it, creating a state of overpressure.

-Pressure levels and their distribution over a building result from the interaction between the incident wind (mean velocity gradient, turbulence, etc.), the building (through its shape, dimensions, wall roughness) and the juxtaposition of immediate obstacles (or the nature of the immediate environment).
+The value of this overpressure is called “stagnation pressure” and is expressed in pascal.
+The level of pressures and their distribution over a building are the result of the interaction between the incident wind (average velocity gradient, turbulence, etc.), the building (through the interplay of its shape, dimensions, wall roughness) and the juxtaposition of immediate obstacles (or the nature of the immediate environment).

-This phenomenon causes air infiltration on the windward side of the building, and air extraction from areas of low pressure.
+These pressure differences cause air movements through the openings of the building.
+This phenomenon causes air infiltration on the windward side, and air extraction from depressed areas.

 The aim of sizing natural ventilation is to provide the best possible support for air flows generated naturally by prevailing winds:

-• Calorie evacuation
+- Calorie evacuation

-• Smoke evacuation
+- Smoke evacuation

 Distribution of surface pressures